Michigan Auto Crash Survivors

-The most devastating fact is that there is $27 billion to care for these survivors.
+The most devastating fact is that there was $27 billion to care for these survivors.
 When ANF was established, the Michigan Catastrophic Claims Association (MCCA) was created to protect insurance companies that could pay out millions of dollars for a single survivor.
-As a “reinsurer” the MCCA reimburses insurance companies once they pay claims in excess of $580,000.
+As a “reinsurer” the MCCA reimburses insurance companies once they pay claims in excess of $600,000.
 Every driver paid into this fund ($220 in 2019) when they purchased insurance as part of their PIP (Personal Injury Protection) policy and were promised unlimited, lifetime benefits if needed as the result of a crash.
-And now the governor wants to give away $3 billion of these funds set aside for care to all Michigan auto insurance policy holders.
+And now the governor has given away $3 billion of these funds set aside for care to all Michigan auto insurance policy holders.

 "WAIT AND SEE"